comp129/comp55/docs/labs/4-ACM.md

 1. PNG - is compatible as a clear background, so if you can blend with your design use a png.
 2. JPG - is usually the best quality image, so use it if you do not need to blend images.
 3. GIF - is nice to use as an easy animation.
-A way to implement this is to create a video and then turn it into a gif.
+Insert a gif and the image will be animated.

 ```java
 Image image = new GImage("media/photo.png", START_X, START_Y);